Generalized Sweeping Line Spanners

 \section{Polygonal Obstacles}

 Finally, we generalize the result from the previous section to more complex obstacles.
-Recall that in this setting $S$ is a finite set of polygonal obstacles where each corner of each obstacle is a vertex in $P$, such that no two obstacles intersect, and that each vertex is part of at most one polygonal obstacle and occurs at most once along its boundary.
+Recall that in this setting $S$ is a finite set of polygonal obstacles, where each corner of each obstacle is a point in $P$, such that no two obstacles intersect, and that each point is part of at most one polygonal obstacle and occurs at most once along its boundary.
 No obstacle has any points of $P$ in its interior.

 In a nutshell, the defintions used in this section are highly similar to those of the previous section: As in the constrained setting, the line segment between two visible vertices is called a \emph{visibility edge} and the \emph{visibility graph} of a point set $P$ and a set of polygonal obstacles $S$ is the complete graph on $P$ excluding all the edges that properly intersect some obstacle.
 Cones that are split are considered to be subcones of the original cone.
 Note that since $S$ consists of vertex-disjoint simple polygons, a cone can be split into at most two subcones.
 By focusing on the subcones, the polygonal-constrained sweeping line graph is defined analogously to the constrained sweeping line graph: for each subcone $C^{j}_u$ of each vertex $u$, we add an undirected edge between $u$ and the closest vertex in that subcone that can see $u$, where the distance is measured along the left side of the original cone of $u$ (not the left side of the subcone).